TheGist-Org/TheGist-mobile/README.md

 - Detects the user's current location and shows nearby gists on a map and list view
 - Lets users post a new gist at their current (or pinned) location
-- Communicates exclusively with `gistpin-backend` — no direct blockchain calls from the app
+- Communicates exclusively with `gist-backend` — no direct blockchain calls from the app

 This app is a **pure client**.
 All IPFS pinning and Soroban transaction logic lives in the backend.